-Following the success of the GBT/BT joint funding initiative programme (see Impact Summary) and the positive feedback we have been receiving, the Bulldog Trust are looking to launch the Temple Place Partnership, a major new collaboration with the Golden Bottle Trust and the business community.
-Linking with the financial services sector, the Partnership will provide up to £10m alongside strategic support, to enable social impact organisations to develop, scale and increase their sustainability.
+Following the success of the GBT/BT joint funding initiative programme (see Impact Summary) and the positive feedback we have been receiving, a major expansion of the Golden Bottle Bulldog Funding Initiative will be launched under the new name of the Temple Place Partnership in autumn 2016.
+Linking with the financial services sector, the Partnership aims to provide up to £10m alongside strategic support, to enable social impact organisations to develop, scale and increase their sustainability.
 The Partnership will build on the work of the Trust through it’s grants programme and philanthropy networks, to increase the number of innovative small charities and social enterprises ready to access longer-term funding and social investment.

 Between now and 2019, the fund will offer 420 organisations grants of up to £30,000 and access to skills, training, and strategic support for business.
 Over a £1m in operating costs for the Partnership have already been pledged with additional funds provided by Members channelled directly to grants.